-By Tom Troceen, Chief Technology Officer and Genevieve Shannon, Social Media Specialist, DW Simpson
+By Tom Troceen, Chief Technology Officer, DW Simpson

 In the wake of several very public data breaches, concerns about cyber risk and the cost associated with it continue to rise.
 As industries familiarize themselves with cyber security insurance, the main questions companies have are:“What type of coverage isavailable?” and “What constitutes cyber theft?”

 What is Cyber Theft?

 Cyber theft simply refers to the unauthorized access to sensitive data (financial, personal, etc.) via the Internet, malicious software or other corrupted computer networks.

 Cyber security is an evolving checklist of software, procedures and user permissions to insure that all sensitive information is secure and compartmentalized to minimize losses in the event of a data breach.

 Many general liability insurance policies now include limited coverage for cyber crimes, however, a cyber security insurance policy is becoming a necessity to protect businesses against a growing list of cyber risks.
 Cyber policies typically include coverage for losses resulting from viruses, hackers and even misplaced laptops.
 Many cyber insurance policies also provide added coverage for copyright infringement, defamation and negligence, while also providing Enterprise Risk Management software and consulting services to prevent future liabilities.